YJW1999/Lockfree_Graph_CPP_implementation/README.md

 8. shortest_path()

 we assume that all read operations are atomic.

 There is only 1 path.
+The linearization point is in line 233 where '!pq.empty()' is false which this is a contion check on a local queue object.
+It relies on